 When it comes to resolving cases, you need a serious attorney to facilitate the mediation process.

-“In order to make mediation more efficient as of August 1 2018 I am offering a $50.00 reduction in my fee to both parties if the mediation can be held in one of the Attorney’s conference room/ rooms”
+“In order to make mediation more efficient as of January 4 , 2021 I am offering a $50.00 reduction in my fee to both parties if the mediation can be held in one of the Attorney’s conference rooms or if we mediate via zoom”

 Jeff is available to answer your questions honestly and with integrity.
 With his combined knowledge and experience, he offers an environment where your disputes may be resolved in a timely and efficient manner.
 Your dispute can benefit from Dispute Resolution prior to trial or even prior filing litigation a case in court.